Two-legged Predators: Solo Woman Hikers Be Wary

-Heide Brandt is an award-winning journalist and editor with more than 18 years of experience who started her own freelance writing company in October 2012.
-She regularly contributes to numerous state, regional and national publications and has been published in Forbes, Silicon66, Bloomberg News, The Guardian UK, The Wall Street Journal, The Washington Post, New York Daily News and the New York Times.
+Heide Brandt is an award-winning journalist and editor.
+She has been published in Forbes, Silicon66, Bloomberg News, The Guardian UK, The Wall Street Journal, The Washington Post, New York Daily News, and the New York Times.
 She is also the Oklahoma correspondent for Reuters News Service.

 Besides freelancing full time, Heide is an avid traveler, a medieval warrior, hiker, professional bellydancer, and belly-dance instructor, and kind of a quirky chick who lives in Oklahoma City.